softvar/enhanced-github/README.md

 2. Enable developer mode.

-3. Click on load unpacked extension and select the generated folder.
+3. Click on load unpacked extension and select the `dist/` folder.